silvanocerza/github-gitless-sync/README.md

 Plugin to sync a GitHub repository with an Obsidian vault.

-> [!CAUTION]
-> This is still in beta, logging is enabled by default.
-> I suggest you don't disable for the time being while using the plugin
-> as the logging information might be useful to fix some issues.

 I highly recommend not using this plugin with another sync service.
 This might create problems for this plugin when determining what needs to be synced between remote repository and local vault.

-### Issues

-If you find any problem please open an issue with as many details as possible.
-If could include the `github-sync.log` file found in your config directory that would be very helpful.

 ## Features